-1. Key messages

-A short paragraph with the key messages for each Ecological Objective (EO), presented as a chapeau; 3-4 sentences maximum.
+1. Key messages A short paragraph with the key messages for each Ecological Objective (EO), presented as a chapeau; 3-4 sentences maximum.
 Provide a brief description of the EO and what the assessment outcome shows.
-This should be a non-technical, non-scientific description for a general or policy audience.

-Chapter 1 will be completed at the end of the assessment.

-2. Background information and methodology

-- Introduction presenting the relationship of the present scope of QSR with 2017 MED QSR, i.e., related to Decisions of the Parties (e.g., IMAP, QSR, assessment studies) and the QSR roadmap - Structure of 2023 MED QSR, based on priority themes - Explain the combination of Common Indicator (CI) assessments within each theme - CI assessments will indicate the interrelationship with other CIs, within the same EO or other EOs, as appropriate - Assessment findings will highlight the feasibility of integration between CIs and EOs
+This should be a non-technical, non-scientific description for a general or policy audience. shows.
+This should be a non-technical, non-scientific description for a general of policy addience. • • • • • Current status Chapter 1 will be completed at the end of the assessment.
+2. Background information and methodology Introduction presenting the relationship of the present scope of QSR with 2017 MED QSR, i.e., related to Decisions of the Parties (e.g., IMAP, QSR, assessment studies) and the QSR roadmap Structure of 2023 MED QSR, based on priority themes • Explain the combination of Common Indicator (CI) assessments within each theme Cl assessments will indicate the interrelationship with other CIs, within the same EO or other EOs, as appropriate • Assessment findings will highlight the feasibility of integration between CIs and EOs Note: